spitfire05/toy-payments-engine/README.md

 ## Notes, assumptions and considerations

+* The input csv is processed one-row-at-a-time.
+This is to prevent excessive memory usage on big input sets.
 * The type used to handle the transaction amounts is `f64`.
 In real application, probably something custom, less prone to rounding errors, should be used.
 * Only deposit transactions can be disputed.
 * "Locked" clients can not accept deposits nor withdrawals.
 They can, however, accept new disputes, resolves and chargebacks.